josealobato/go-over/README.md

 go-over goodreads -g goodreads_library_export.csv
 ```

-This will generate the files in a folder with the name `./results`.
+This will generate the files in a folder with name `./results`.
 But call also tell where to generate the resulting files with the `-r` option:

 ```bash
 go-over goodreads -g goodreads_library_export.csv -r _data
 ```

-Unfortunatelly the data coming from [Goodreads.com](https://www.goodreads.com) is uncomplete or does not contains all the information to customize your blog, but no worries, you can easiy complement the that with your own data.
-To do so you can provide a complementary JSON file with the `-c` paramenter.
+Unfortunately, the data coming from [Goodreads.com](https://www.goodreads.com) is incomplete or does not contain all the information to customize your blog.
+Still, no worries, you can easily complement that with your data.
+To do so, you can provide a complementary JSON file with the `-c` parameter.
 If that file is not there, `go-over` will generate it for you from the data on the original CVS file.
-Also you can force the generation of this file any time with the flag `--force_complementary_rewrite` or `-f`.
-Note that forcing the generation will only override the existing data but not data will be lost from the complementary file.
+Also, you can force the generation of this file at any time with the flag `--force_complementary_rewrite` or `-f`.
+Note that forcing the generation will only override the existing data, but no data will be lost from the complementary file.

 The complementary JSON file will have the form: